 The majority of the Company's cash is held in US dollars in Mauritius.
 There are no restrictions in Tanzania for converting Tanzania Shillings into US dollars.
-Any surplus cash is held in a fixed rate interest earning deposit account.

-Of the total trade and other receivables at 31 March 2011, US\$11.5 million was represented by trade receivables (Q4 2010: US\$11.9 million) and US\$2.9 million other receivables (Q4 2010: US\$1.7 million).
-The increase in other receivables is a consequence of the increased level of monies owed by Songas for the operation of the Songo Songo gas processing plant.
+Of the total trade and other receivables at 30 June 2011, US\$14.6 million was represented by trade receivables (Q4 2010: US\$1.9 million) and US\$3.7 million other receivables (Q4 2010: US\$1.7 million).
+The increase in other receivables is a consequence of the increased level of monies owed by Songas for the operation of the Songo Songo gas processing plant, together with costs that are due to be repaid by Songas once the long term expansion project reaches financial close.

 Under the contract terms with the industrial customers, the Additional Gas payments must be received within 30 days of the month end.
-As at 31 March 2011, US\$5.0 million (Q4 2010: US\$4.2 million) of trade receivables was due from the industrial customers.
+As at 30 June 2011, US\$5.9 million (Q4 2010: US\$4.2 million) of trade receivables was due from the industrial customers.
 A significant part of this amount has been subsequently received.
-The balance of US\$6.5 million (Q4 2009: US\$7.7 million) in trade receivables is made up of amounts due from the two power customers, TANESCO and Songas.
+The balance of US\$8.7 million (Q4 2010: US\$7.7 million) in trade receivables is made up of amounts due from the two power customers, TANESCO and Songas.
 The majority of this amount has subsequently been received.

-The contracts with Songas and the electricity utility, TANESCO, accounted for 59% of the Company's operating revenue during the quarter.
+The contracts with Songas and the electricity utility, TANESCO, accounted for 52% of the Company's operating revenue during the quarter.
 Songas' financial security is heavily reliant on the payment of capacity and energy charges by TANESCO.
 Despite having a history of delayed payments, TANESCO has settled in full the outstanding balance subsequent to each quarter end.